vsc-eco/vsc_nft_mgmt/readme.md

 ## 📖 Overview

 -   **Language:** Go (Golang) 1.23.2+
--   **Purpose:** Provides basic functions to create collections and minting nfts
+-   **Purpose:** Provides basic functions to create collections, minting, transferring and burning nfts

 ## 📖 Schema

 Each Adress can have multiple collections.
 In each collection can be included multiple NFTs.
-There are Edition NFTs that are a series of nfts.
-The first one of these series are called "genesis edition".
-Every NFT can be transferred no matter if they are unique, genesis or editions.
+There are editioned NFTs that are a sets of similar nfts and each edition is not stored as separate nft object.
+Every NFT can be transferred and burned no matter if they are unique or editions.

 - Collection (Id 123)
     - unique NFT (Id 42)
+    - Editioned NFT (Id 43)
+        - Edition 0 (Id 43:0)
-    - Edition NFTs aka "Genesis Edition" (Id 43)
+        - Edition 1 (Id 43:1)
-        - Edition 2 (Id 44)
+        - Edition 2 (Id 43:2)
-        - Edition 3 (Id 45)
+        - Edition 3 (Id 43:3)
         - ...
     - unique NFT (Id 101)
     - ...